 “If we look at all the research on motivation, we find that providing incentives as an extrinsic motivator—an external motivator—generally hurts performance more than it helps performance.
 And so, based on this very clear research, I don’t advocate for incentives,” Toister says.

 To illustrate the point, Toister gave an example of a company offering $100 bonuses for high customer service survey scores.
 The result was that Tier 1 support regularly received bonuses, and Tier 2 never did.
-The reason was that as soon as the customer expressed frustration, the Tier 1 agents escalated them to Tier 2, so Tier 2 agents ended up with all the dissatisfied customers, who in turn gave low scores.
+The reason was that as soon as the customer expressed frustration, the Tier 1 agents escalated them to Tier 2.
+Tier 2 agents ended up with all the dissatisfied customers, who gave low scores.

 “That’s all an example of using surveys as a cudgel instead of helping us do better.
 We’ve created these horrible incentives,” Toister says.